awsdocs/amazon-dynamodb-developer-guide/doc_source/transaction-apis.md

 ### READ\-COMMITTED<a name="transaction-isolation-read-committed"></a>

-*Read\-committed* isolation ensures that read operations always return committed values for an item\.
+*Read\-committed* isolation ensures that read operations always return committed values for an item \- the read will never present a view to the item representing a state from a transactional write which did not ultimately succeed\.
 Read\-committed isolation does not prevent modifications of the item immediately after the read operation\.

 The isolation level is read\-committed between any transactional operation and any read operation that involves multiple standard reads \(`BatchGetItem`, `Query`, or `Scan`\)\.
-If a transactional write updates an item in the middle of a `BatchGetItem`, `Query`, or `Scan` operation, the read operation returns the new committed value\.
+If a transactional write updates an item in the middle of a `BatchGetItem`, `Query`, or `Scan` operation, the subsequent part of the read operation returns the newly committed value \(with `ConsistentRead)` or possibly a prior committed value \(eventually consistent reads\)\.

-### Operation Summary<a name="transaction-isolation-table"></a>
+### Operation summary<a name="transaction-isolation-table"></a>

 To summarize, the following table shows the isolation levels between a transaction operation \(`TransactWriteItems` or `TransactGetItems`\) and other operations\.